Person dies at Hawke's Bay Regional Sports Park

-A person has died suddenly at the Hawke's Bay Regional Sports Park, near Hastings.
+A man has died suddenly at the Hawke's Bay Regional Sports Park, near Hastings.

-Police were called to the Percival Rd scene about 9.35am on Wednesday.
-A witness at the scene said authorities were focusing their attention on the gym in the main grandstand area.
+Police and an ambulance were called to the Percival Rd facility about 9am on Wednesday.

+A witness at the scene said authorities were focusing their attention on the gym in the main grandstand area, where it's understood one he died.

-A police spokeswoman said there was nothing to suggest the death was suspicious, but they were not in a position to release further details.
+Police said the death looks likely to be related to a medical condition.

+A park staff member said police and emergency services were already at the scene when an employee turned up for work at 9.15am.

 The Hawke's Bay Regional Sports Park attracts around 320,000 people to its facilities every year.